vineelyalamarthy/org.eclipse.rap/sandbox/org.eclipse.rap.demo.gmaps/readme.txt

 If you want to use it on another host/port, you need to generate your own API key.
 See http://www.google.com/apis/maps/signup.html

-To use the newly generated key the GMaps widget looks for it in the "org.eclipse.rap.gmaps.key" system property.
+To use the newly generated key, the GMaps widget looks for it in the "org.eclipse.rap.gmaps.key" system property.